 Q: Why do I have to submit my federal IRS Tax Transcript to the Office of Financial Aid?

 A: The government randomly selects a population of students to perform the Verification Process.
 In completing this process, our office simply compares your actual IRS Tax Transcript to the tax figures you reported on your FAFSA.
 If there are any discrepancies, they are corrected and your financial aid awards are reviewed again for eligibility.
 If any changes are made to your award due to Verification, you will be contacted.
 Click here on how to request your IRS Tax Transcript.

 Q: Are there other forms of documentation I may need to submit?

 A: On occasion, depending on the student and the circumstance, our office may be required to request citizenship verification, copy of social security card, marriage license, confirmation of prior default status cleared, verification of registration with selective service, etc. Be assured that if our office requires any additional information from you to complete your financial aid file, you will be contacted and one of our counselors will answer any questions you may have.
-Click here for miscellaneous required forms.
+Click here for required forms and worksheets.

 Q: When will I receive my student loan disbursement?

 A: The arrival of disbursements to the Office of Financial Aid will vary, depending upon loan type and when the loan documentation is complete.
 When our office receives your disbursement, your file will be reviewed for completeness, your enrollment status will be confirmed and then your disbursement will be forwarded to the Student Accounting Office.
 Student Accounts will notify you by email that a disbursement has been received for you.
 Click here for our disbursement schedule.

 Q: What if the amount of financial aid awarded to me is not enough to cover my education and school expenses?